CliMA/Insolation.jl/docs/src/Milankovitch.md

 ```
 ![](orbital_params.png)

-## Slow variations in date of vernal equinox and perihelion
+## Variations in date of vernal equinox and perihelion on centennial timescales
 ```@example
 using Insolation #hide
 using Plots #hide